lionelvillard/openwhisk-project/docs/format.md

 ## Entity name resolution

 Non-fully qualified entity names are resolved as follows:
-  - partially qualified names (ie. `pkgName/name`) are resolved using the enclosing namespace
+  - partially qualified names (`packageName/actionName`) are resolved using the enclosing namespace
-  - unqualified names (ie. `name`) are resolved using the enclosing package name (if any) and namespace.
+  - unqualified names (`actionName`) are resolved using the enclosing package name (if any) and namespace.